Originally published March 7, 2022. Updated February 24, 2023.

 - I got a kitchen helper so I can involve my kids with simple meal prep tasks, like transferring, pouring, or chopping with kid-safe knives.

-- I allow screen time while I’m cooking (the only time during the day where we do allow it).
+- I allow screen time while I’m cooking.

 If I’m not mentally prepared for the mess my kids will make while helping in the kitchen, I turn on a movie and get to cooking.